 - Sling procedure.
 This is the most common.
 Your doctor will fashion a “hammock” using mesh and tissue to support your urethra.
 It can be done as outpatient surgery using local anesthesia.
 This means you will be awake during the procedure and go home the same day.

 - Retropubic colposuspension.
 Your doctor might choose this method, along with a combo of others, if your bladder has dropped -- your doctor might use the term “prolapsed.”
-He’ll use stitches (sutures) to lift up and support tissues at the entrance to your bladder.
+They’ll use stitches (sutures) to lift up and support tissues at the entrance to your bladder.

 Electrical Nerve Stimulation